Marie Roze: Family life

 Roze was married first to the operatic bass, Julius ("Jule") E. Perkins.
 Her son Raymond Rôze (1875-1920) was a theatre composer and conductor.
 He put on a season of opera in English at Covent Garden in the winter of 1913, including his opera Joan of Arc, which was also staged at the Paris Opéra Garnier in 1917.
 In 1919 he founded the British Symphony Orchestra, with which he gave some concerts and made a few recordings.

 Her second husband was Henry, one of the sons of James Henry Mapleson (1830-1901), an impresario in London and New York.

 Awards and honors

 Roze received multiple medals for her actions during the German invasion of France.
-At her passing, the French government ordered a bust of Marie Roze in her role in Galatea to be erected over her tomb at the Père Lachaise Cemetery, and acquired two of her portraits by Alexis Perignon and Paul Emmanuel de Pommayrac.
+At her death, the French government ordered a bust of Marie Roze in her role in Galatea to be erected over her tomb at the Père Lachaise Cemetery, and acquired two of her portraits by Alexis Perignon and Paul Emmanuel de Pommayrac.
 They hang in the Paris Opera Garnier Library and the Museum of the Philharmonie de Paris.